killercup/trpl-ebook/trpl/getting-started.md

      Running `target/debug/hello_world`
 Hello, world!
 ```

+The `run` command comes in handy when you need to rapidly iterate on a
+project.

 Notice that this example didn’t re-build the project.
 Cargo figured out that
 the file hasn’t changed, and so it just ran the binary.
 If you'd modified your